Workiva/w_common/README.md

     pub run w_common:compile_sass
     ```
     from the root of your package that depends on w_common.
+    * It can also be used as a watcher - great for when you're
+      doing a lot of work on `.scss` files and don't want to have to
+      remember to keep re-running the script after each change.
+      ```
+      pub run w_common:compile_sass --watch
+      ```
     * Run
       ```
       pub run w_common:compile_sass -h